replikativ/datahike-postgres/README.md

 Copyright © 2019  lambdaforge UG (haftungsbeschränkt)

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+This program and the accompanying materials are made available under the terms of the Eclipse Public License 1.0.